Staying in your home

 If you have to leave

 If there is nothing you can do to stop yourself being evicted, you will have to look for somewhere else to live.
 Have a look at our Finding a place to live pages which will help you think about your options.
-You can also download our accommodation options chart from our free resources.
+You can also download our accommodation options chart.

 We are sorry that we cannot provide this information in Welsh, however if you would like to speak to an adviser in Welsh please contact 0345 075 5005.